 where $N_{An}^\downarrow$ is the number of down spins on the $A$ sublattice in the $n$-layer and similary we define $N_{Bp}^\downarrow$.
 With these basis states the Heisenberg terms are sign-free and the only positive matrix elements come from the exchange of an exciton with a $m = \pm 1$ triplet.

 We conclude that, even though the model is purely bosonic, the exciton $t-J$ model is not sign-free and it is not possible to remove this sign structure using a Marshall or similar transformation.\footnote{We are not claiming that the sign structure cannot be removed.
 Of course, if we would know the exact eigenstates of the Hamiltonian there would be no sign problem.
-However, finding a basis where the sign structure vanishes is in general a NP-hard problem.
-Reference: M. Troyer and U.-J. Wiese, Phys.
-Rev. Lett. \textbf{94}, 170201 (2005).} However, as will be further elaborated upon in section \ref{SectionSCBA}, for both the antiferromagnetic and singlet ground states these signs do cancel out.
+However, finding a basis where the sign structure vanishes is in general a NP-hard problem \cite{Troyer2005}.} However, as will be further elaborated upon in section \ref{SectionSCBA}, for both the antiferromagnetic and singlet ground states these signs do cancel out.
 Therefore for such ordered bilayers the problem of exciton motion turns out to be effectively bosonic.